 - Manage master data in the cloud.
 Cloud platforms can help increase productivity and efficiency by allowing data from different applications to be brought together, matched, merged, and cleansed – quickly, easily, and at scale.
 They also feature robust security and automated updates.

 - Integrate master data management and data governance.
-By combining a single source of master data with centralised data governance in one solution, it’s easier to enforce policies and compliance – and define, validate, and monitor business rules and master data attributes.
+By combining a single source of master data with centralized data governance in one solution, it’s easier to enforce policies and compliance – and define, validate, and monitor business rules and master data attributes.

 Master data management is an ongoing endeavor, not a one-and-done project.
-As your organisation grows, the volume of data will too.
+As your organization grows, the volume of data will too.
 But with cloud-based, intelligent technology, tools, and workflows, these MDM processes become far more efficient.

 Master data management FAQs

 Data governance is a set of practices, policies, and rules that ensure data is consistent, trustworthy, and compliant – and that it doesn’t get misused.
-A governance framework creates an organisational structure and names the people who are responsible for safeguarding specific types of data.
+A governance framework creates an organizational structure and names the people who are responsible for safeguarding specific types of data.
 Data governance and master data management are complementary: the rules from data governance are attached to the master data (as well as all other business data).

 Master data management is focused on creating and then maintaining master data across the enterprise.
 It covers the process of enhancing, merging, and removing duplicates in order to improve data quality.
-Master data integration, on the other hand, is tasked with moving master data around and harmonising it (regardless of quality) so that it can be viewed holistically across all applications.
+Master data integration, on the other hand, is tasked with moving master data around and harmonizing it (regardless of quality) so that it can be viewed holistically across all applications.
 A master data integration layer allows for end-to-end process integration, gives line of business applications a consistent view of data, and ultimately, reduces the cost and effort of sharing data.